What Is Codeine, and Is It Addictive?

-Codeine (3methylmorphine) is an alkaloid found in opium.
-An alkaloid is a group of naturally occurring compounds consisting mostly of nitrogen atoms.
-Codeine is an opiate medication in the same class as other narcotics such as morphine (from which codeine is derived) and heroin.
+Codeine (methyl morphine) is an opioid medication typically taken in pill or liquid form.
+It is in the same class as other narcotics such as morphine (from which codeine is derived) and heroin.

-How Codeine Affects the Mind and Brain
+How Codeine Affects the Brain

 Potential Adverse Reactions to Codeine

 Potential adverse reactions to codeine include:2

 - Itchy skin.

 - Confusion or other mental status changes.

 - Changes in heartbeat such as fast, irregular, or even pounding heartbeat.